molily/molily.de/_posts/2020-11-21-testing-angular.md

 This guide cannot introduce all Spectator features, but we will discuss the basics of Component testing using Spectator.

-Both [example applications](#example-applications) are tested with our element spec helpers and also with Spectator.
+Both [example applications](#example-applications) are tested with our element helpers and also with Spectator.
 The former specs use the suffix `.spec.ts`, while the latter use the suffix `.spectator.spec.ts`.
 This way, you can compare the tests side-by-side.

 In this guide, we will look at testing the Flickr search example with Spectator.